 The more users you have, the more activity there will be on your site.
 However, without any logs or record it is difficult to ascertain the exact activity that takes place.

 Logging isn’t included in WordPress by default on WordPress.
-So you should install the WP Security Audit Log plugin to keep a record of every user change that happens on your website.
+So you should install the WP Activity Log plugin to keep a record of every user change that happens on your website.

 3. Enforce Strong Password Policies